litmining/labelbuddy-annotations/_sources/projects/neuro_meta_analyses__phase_2.md

                 <div class="context">
                     …matter signals.
 The obtained images were smoothened with an isotropic Gaussian smooth kernel with a full width at half maximum of 6 mm, followed by detrending and filtering (0.01–0.08 Hz) in order.

 <mark class="annotated-text">The ROI was obtained from the previous ALE meta‐analysis</mark> (Zhang et al.,  ).
-ALE meta‐analysis data processing was completed in the MNI standard space coordinate system, and the results were corrected using the false discovery rate (  p   < .05, cluster siz…
+ALE meta‐analysis data processing was completed in the MNI standard space coordinate system, and the results were corrected using the false discovery rate (  p   &lt; .05, cluster siz…
                 </div>
                 <div class="annotation-footer">
-                    <div class="extra-data">this isn't a meta-analysis</div>
+                    <div class="extra-data">this isn&#39;t a meta-analysis</div>
                     <div class="pcmid"><a target="_blank"
                                           href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7428490/"
                                        >PMC7428490</a></div>